 To stay safe from this type of scam look for a few clues:

 - Is the advertised price too low to be true?
 Check the price for the item on other websites and see where it should be.

-- Avoid any unusual payment system for an online item, like money order or wire transfer.
+- Avoid any unusual payment system for an online item, like a money order or wire transfer.

-- If you choose to pay from the website’s payment system, look for details that could indicate you are on a hacker controlled website.
-There are cases when the scammers direct you to a fake payment site, so look at the URL of the page includes HTTPS and if the name is correctly written.
+- If you choose to pay from the website’s payment system, look for details that could indicate you are on a hacker-controlled website.
+There are cases when the scammers direct you to a fake payment site, so check if the URL of the page includes HTTPS and if the name is correctly written.

-The holiday gift cards are usually promoted via the social media networks, like Facebook or Twitter, and claim offering exclusive deals or buying at a smaller price an item.
+The holiday gift cards are usually promoted via social media networks, like Facebook or Twitter, and claim to offer exclusive or hidden deals.